 In true fecal incontinence, the normal mechanisms for bowel control are damaged or did not develop normally.
 The muscles which cause peristalsis (movement of stool through colon) and the anal sphincter may not work.
 The nerves that sense stool in the rectum may not function properly.
 Children born with anorectal malformations (imperforate anus) or spinal cord problems (spina bifida) may have problems with these muscles and nerves.

 This may look like true fecal incontinence, but these children have the ability for bowel control.
 In severe constipation the colon moves slowly, the stool gets hard and can cause a fecal impaction.
 Liquid stool then leaks around the hard stool and causes soiling.
 After treating the fecal impaction and managing the constipation, the child becomes continent.

 Children with true fecal incontinence will need an artificial way (enema) to empty the colon each day to stay clean and in normal underwear.
-The Colorectal Center at Primary Children’s Medical Center offers a bowel management program
+The Colorectal Center at Primary Children’s Hospital offers a bowel management program

 tailored specifically to your child to keep him clean every day.
 We have seen children get involved in social activities, improve in school, and have a better relationship with family members after our bowel management program.

 If long-term enemas are needed, an appendicostomy